4d/android-QMobileUI/README.md

 #### Offline actions

 Offline action is an action that is not sent immediately (due to network problem, server not reached ...) and saved as a pending task to be sent later
-Code to handle and display pending task could be found in this [pendind tasks package](qmobileui/src/main/java/com/qmobile/qmobileui/action/pendingtasks)
+Code to handle and display pending task could be found in this [pending tasks package](qmobileui/src/main/java/com/qmobile/qmobileui/action/pendingtasks)

 #### Open url action